-1. Dadi ji, Mrs Jayanti Sharma, my biological grandmother
+1. Mrs. Jayanti Sharma, my biological grandmother

 2. Pt.
 Devidas Sharma, my grandfather

-3. Mrs Lilavati Sharma, my grandmother
+3. Mrs. Lilavati Sharma, my grandmother

-4. Shri Prem Sagar Sharma, my father
+4. Mr. Prem Sagar Sharma, my father

 5. Mrs. Shakuntala Sharma, my mother

 It was past 11 pm and most of lodge lights were off.
 My eyes were glued to the lodge gate, that held all the comfort and security behind it.
 Suddenly I saw a figure at the gate.
 My friend, gingerly opened the shutter of the lodge, he gestured me to come.
 Very quietly he sneaked me into his room… and… very narrowly I escaped the adventure of sleeping on a cement bench at Lallu Bhai Park, Andheri.
 Next day, on May 4, my other friends found a large room for me at Arab Bunglaow, Khetwadi Main Road (Girgaon).
-I had been allotted a bed out of four available in the room.
-Best part was other 3 beds also were occupied by my Film Institute friends.
-I would stay here for the next 5 years and would become very close friends of land-lord Jayant Patel and his entire family.
+I had been allotted a bed out of four in the room.
+Best part was other 3 beds also were occupied by my Film Institute friends… I would stay here for the next 5 years and would become very close friends of the land-lord Jayant Patel and his entire family.

 In a few days I found myself working as a recording assistant in a number of movies.
 Soon I was working not only with the stars, I admired from a distance, but also became a part of their team!
-Within year and a half I had to bid good-bye to assisting, as in Oct 1973, I got a break as Navketan’s ‘sound recordist’.
-Film was Ishk Ishk Ishk’, a musical, to be shot in Nepal entirely.
+Within year and a half I had bid good-bye to assisting.
+In Oct 1973, Navketan gave me a break as a ‘sound recordist’.
+The film was, ‘Ishk Ishk Ishk’, a musical, to be shot in Nepal entirely.

-By 1985 I had done nearly 25 feature films.
+By 1985, in just 12 years, I had completed nearly 25 feature films.